Human Development – The First Essential Component for Systems Transformation

 Human development is the first thing to go

-It is stunning to me that human development, and the development specifically of employees, is not a key focus in management theory.
-Topics like planning, communicating, delegating, motivating, and the like written about in detail.
-But studies and articles that describe ways to help people develop, creating environments where people can grow and evolve not just their personal and professional skills, but their worldview as well, are harder to find.
-When I worked in higher education, professional development money was the first thing to go if budgets were tight.
+It’s stunning to me that human development, and specifically employee development, is not a key focus in management theory.
+Topics like planning, communicating, delegating, motivating, and the like are written about in detail.
+But studies and articles that describe ways to help people develop, creating environments where people can grow and evolve their personal and professional skills as well as their worldview, are harder to find.
+When I worked in higher education, professional development funds were the first to go when budgets were tight.

 For some reason, we don’t talk about developing our staff as something that leaders and managers are supposed to do.
-And if we do support their development the focus is on functional work skills.
+And if we do support their development, the focus is on functional work skills.
 This view of staff development limits what we think is valuable.
 Anything that isn’t directly related to their current job should not be supported by the organization.
-In my work helping organizations and systems evolve, I have found that the following developmental tasks set a baseline for what we need to encourage and support, in our staff.
+In my work helping organizations and systems evolve, I have found that certain developmental tasks set a baseline for what we need to encourage and support in our staff.

 The benefits of developing your staff

-Extraordinary things happen when the members of your team understand why systems change matters to them along with the organization.
-When they have the skills to co-create the organizational transformation, they start actively supporting and shaping positive systems change.
+Extraordinary things happen when the members of your team understand why systems change matters to them and to the organization.
+When they have the skills to co-create organizational transformation, they actively support and shape positive systems change.
 And that’s when the magic happens.

-I’m sure you’re asking where to start when it comes to human development?
-Next week, I’ll explain the essential areas to focus on so your people can not only support, but champion system support and transformation.
+I’m sure you’re asking where to start when it comes to human development.
+Next week, I’ll explain the essential areas to focus on so your people can not only support but also champion system support and transformation.

 Skip to content